Last updated on June 5th, 2018

 Next step – Cut the brake light wire

 Now, the hard part.
 You’re going to have the cut the brake light wire.
-I recommend doing this on the pigtail going from the brake light to the electrical connector.
+I know it hurts, but your bike will forgive you for it.
+Eventually.
+Anyway, I recommend doing this on the pigtail going from the brake light to the electrical connector.
 That way, if for whatever reason you wanted to leave the bike totally stock, you could simply replace the brake light and remove all traces that it was ever there (electrical warranty work?).
 Then, remove some insulation off both sides and slip on the heat shrink before making the connections (if you intend to use heat shrink – I’d recommend it, though).

 Before actually making the connections permanent, test the controller to make sure it works.
 Just in case the wires were misidentified or connected wrong.
 Just wrap the cable ends together (but make sure they don’t touch each other) to test for a moment.